Skip to main content

 E-waste contains many high value and scarce materials, such as gold, platinum, cobalt, and high quantities of aluminium and tin.
 There are 80 times as much gold in a tonne of smartphones as in a tone of mineral from a gold mine.
 The improper handling of e-waste is resulting in a significant loss of scarce and valuable raw materials, and some of them are difficult to extract.

-If you would like to step up and start recycling your devices now, you can find the nearest location to where you live using this link
+If you would like to step up and start recycling your devices now, you can find the nearest location to where you live using this link.

 And if you are recycling your smartphone, the Dutch social enterprise Fairphone has launched a recycling program available for any phone.
 Fairphone also has a modular design that makes it easier for you to repair and upgrade, extending your phone’s life further reducing e-waste.